rstudio/reticulate/README.md

 ### Locating Python

-When it is loaded the **reticulate** package scans the system for a compatible version of Python in the following order:
+When it is loaded the **reticulate** package scans the system for a Python binary in the following order:

-1. If specified, at the Python binary referenced by the `RETICULATE_PYTHON` environment variable.
+1. If specified, at the location referenced by the `RETICULATE_PYTHON` environment variable.

 2. The Python binary discovered on the system PATH via the `Sys.which` function.